ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-If I should die to-night,
+f I should die to-night,
 My friends would look upon my quiet face
 Before they laid it in its resting place,
 And deem that Death had left it almost fair;